lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 pressing `enter`?
 Nope!
 As can be seen in the definition of `input`, the logic for toggling the `ProgramState` signal only runs whenever `Keyboard.enter` updates **discretely**.

-Now what the `update` function sees 24 times per second is whatever the current value of the `ProgramState` signal is.
+Now what the `update` function sees 24 times per second – it will still run that many times, since it has to react to the (fps 24) delta time signal we're also plugging into it – is whatever the current value of the `ProgramState` signal is.

 Additionally, note that we don't even need to pollute our model `m` with a `ProgramState` value.

-## A little refactoring
+## A last bit of refactoring

 For extra points, let's remove some repetition, by making a function that returns its first argument if a state is `Running`, and the second argument otherwise.
 We can then use that function for both toggling the state in our